sylvainjule/kirby-annotator/README.md

 ##### • Image file

+###### 1. From blueprint

-The section needs to be synced with a field returning an image url to work with.
+The section can be synced with a field on the same page / tab, returning an image url to work with.

 In theory, using a ```select``` field might work, but I strongly recommend using a ```files``` field and limiting it to a single file.
 Not only does it look nicer, but most importantly it returns an absolute url of the file: